mlnarik/SQLsync/README.md

 #SQLsync

-This library will help you apply master-master database synchronization (replication) between PostgreSQL and Android's SQLite database to your own Android application.
+This library will help your Android application to synchronize and replicate your local Android SQLite database with remote PostgreSQL database.

 ##Features
-- Fast,
+- fast
-- easy to use,
+- easy to use
-- automatic conflict resolution,
+- automatic conflict resolution
-- minimal database usage restrictions,
+- minimal database usage restrictions
-- minimal hardware requirements,
+- minimal hardware requirements
-- logs conflicts.
+- logs conflicts

 ##Requirements
 - custom server with PostgreSQL database (MySQL supported soon)